Jacqueline Froom: Biography

 Jacqueline Froom was born in Croydon in 1929, the only child of Sidney and Kathleen Froom.
 Her father was a civil servant at the Admiralty.
 She attended Whyteleafe School for Girls and had planned to attend university.
 In the late 1940s, returning servicemen took most of the university places, and she did not secure a place.

 Froom attended the Central School of Speech and Drama before taking up a secretarial post with the Radio Times.
 She then continued in publishing, spending several years with Brockhampton Press and ultimately serving as an assistant to the Music Editor at Oxford University Press.
 While there, she met several composers, including Alun Hoddinott, Kenneth Leighton and Graham Treacher, and began writing texts and translations for them.

-Froom met Jonathan Hinden, a member of the music staff at Glyndebourne, when he was the accompanist for her singing class, and they married in 1968.
+Froom met Jonathan Hinden, the son of Rita Hinden a member of the music staff at Glyndebourne, when he was the accompanist for her singing class, and they married in 1968.
 In the same year, she started the annual Summer Music Summer School with her friend Murray Gordon, which continued until 2005.

 Froom became an enthusiastic Bridge player, obtained an Area Community Service Employment and Training Council qualification and taught Bridge and Creative Writing for the local Adult Education in Brighton.
 She played for one of the Sussex County teams.

 Froom received a Master of Arts in Creative Writing from the University of Sussex.
 At 63, she was their oldest student.

 In her later years, Froom concentrated on poetry.
 She won several competitions, notably second place in the 2008 Keats-Shelley Prize for Poetry, and published a volume of her poems.